-Judge Trust has been an adjunct professor of law at the St. John’s University School of Law.
-Judge Trust is a past Chair of the Bankruptcy Law Section of the Federal Bar Association and is a member of the Board of Directors of that Section.
-He is also a member of the Board of Directors of the Eastern District of New York Chapter of the Federal Bar Association, and is the CLE Committee co-chair.
-He is a member of the Editorial Board of the American Bankruptcy Institute Journal, and is a contributing editor to the Journal.
+Judge Trust has been an adjunct professor of law at the St. John’s University School of Law since 2009.
+He served a 2 year term as President of the Eastern District of New York Chapter of the Federal Bar Association, and serves as CLE Committee co-chair.
+He is a past Chair of the Bankruptcy Law Section of the Federal Bar Association, a member of the Board of Directors of that Section, and has served as the CLE Committee chair.
+He is also a member of the Editorial Board of the American Bankruptcy Institute Journal, is a coordinating editor for the Journal, and for several years has had responsibility for the Dicta column.
 He is also a member of the American Bankruptcy Institute and the National Conference of Bankruptcy Judges.

 Judge Trust has previously been designated by the Second Circuit Court of Appeals to mediate cases in the Southern District of New York and to sit in the District of Connecticut bankruptcy court.
 Judge Trust continues to serve as a judge mediator.

 Judge Trust has been selected by the Federal Judicial Center on several occasions to serve as a faculty member for national bankruptcy judge workshops, and has spoken on issues such as evidence and the power of the bankruptcy courts to regulate its proceedings through sanctions and contempt.
 He also served for 5 years on the Judiciary Data Working Group under the auspices of the Administrative Offices of the United States Courts.